ivsall2012/AHDataModel/README.md

 try!
 User.migrate(ToVersion: 1, migrationBlock: { (migrator, newProperty) in
     /// Check the newProperty is actually the one you want to do something about it if newProperty == "gender" {
-        /// Using migrator's built-in method to do the work migrator.renameProperty(from: "sex")
+        /// use migrator's built-in method to do the work migrator.renameProperty(from: "sex")
     }